5monkeys/django-bananas.js/README.md

 ### prefix
 Prefix sets the base url for the router.
 Use this if the admin app is mounted on a sub-path, i.e. `/bananas/`.

+### customizeContext
+A function that receives the standard `AdminContext` and returns a new context object.

 ## Browser support